xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

   :width: 600
   :alt: Image of the course on the Studio dashboard

-To open a course, select the course name.
+To edit a course, select the course name.
 The Studio **Course Outline** page appears.

 .. _Use the Course Checklist: